Nose surgery in Perth or ‘rhinoplasty’ is a cosmetic procedure to reshape the nose and change its appearance or function.

 - Correct a hump deformity

-- Improve the look of the nose in relation to the upper lip
+- Adjusting the appearance of the nose in relation to the upper lip

 - Correct birth defects